Mass-capacity inequalities for conformally flat manifolds with boundary: Proof of Theorem

+{\bf Claim.} If $u$ is harmonic (and therefore harmonic at infinity), the second inequality of (I) is an equality.

-Assume, on the other hand, that $u$ is harmonic.
-Let $\psi$ be the function that achieves the infimum for the capacity $C_g(\Sigma)$.
+\begin{proof} Let $\psi$ be the function that achieves the infimum for the capacity $C_g(\Sigma)$.
 From Lemma \ref{tran} it follows that such function (i.e. the $g$-harmonic function which is exactly zero on $\Sigma$ and goes to one at infinity) satisfies $\Delta_{0}(u\psi)=0$.
 We immediately recognize that $u\psi$ must be equal to the function $v$ from above since both are harmonic and equal on $\Sigma$ and at infinity.
-Therefore, $\psi$ equals $\varphi=v/u$ from above, and all the above inequalities become equalities.
-This proves (I). \end{proof}
+Therefore, $\psi$ equals $\varphi=v/u$ from above, and all the above inequalities become equalities. \end{proof}